Chapter 15: Trap

 “Shut it Bark,” the fox muttered, getting to his knees.
 He looked up to see Cream, who was doing her best to mask her concern for him.

 “You OK?”
 She asked.
-He nodded in response as he got to his feet.
+Tails nodded in response as he got to his feet.

 ‘What happened to you after Knothole?’

-Instead, he shook his head.
+Instead, he closed his mouth and shook his head.
 “Never mind,” he said, taking a deep breath to steady himself.
 “Come on.”
 Walking up to the reactor controls, he extended an open hand to her.
 “Hand it over and let’s do this.”

 Wordlessly, the brawler handed him the device.
 Recalling the instructions Jessie gave them, the fox connected the grey cable into the port and pressed the yellow button on the explosive’s control board, just below the blue and green buttons.
 On the RINGTEK-powered LCD screen, he saw the words ‘INITIATING ANTI-TAMPER DEVICE…’ scroll across the screen a few times, indicating that the program was running.
 A moment later, Cream and Tails heard a soft click as the tampering alarm relays disengaged.
 The LCD screen displayed the words ‘TAMPERING DISABLED.”